JeffreyCastellano/OpenFace-Mobile/README.md

 # openfaceANE
-Native Extension for using OpenFace on mobile
+Mobile Extension for using OpenFace library for prototype experiences.

 #Archived